ThrishikShetty/MyProjects/Notes_Website/README.md

 <li>Lab manual with excepted outcome</li>
 </ul>
 <h2>Demo</h2>
-You can check out a live demo of the To-Do List project<a href="http://thrishikshetty.github.io/dsa-notes/" ></a>DSA NOTES</a> here
+You can check out a live demo of the To-Do List project <a href="http://thrishikshetty.github.io/dsa-notes/" >DSA NOTES</a> here